 Top electric cars with cheap insurance rates in Washington, D.C.

-The table below highlights the most affordable EVs to insure in Washington, D.C., including their average six-month full coverage premiums.
+The table below lists the most affordable EVs to insure in Washington, D.C., and their six-month average full coverage rates.

 Vehicle model (EVs)Average six-month premium